CITRUS COUNTY, Fla. (WFLA) – The Florida Department says hepatitis A cases are on the rise in Citrus County.

 DOH says that parents or guardians are encouraged to contact their child’s health care providers or get in touch with the Lecanto Health Department about the hepatitis A vaccine for children who are 12 months or older.

 No appointments are necessary for the vaccines.
-According to DOH, walk-in appointments will be offered at 8200 W. Venable St. in Crystal River:
+According to DOH, walk-in appointments will be offered for adults ages 18 or older at 8200 W. Venable St. in Crystal River:

 - Saturday and Sunday, June 19-20, from 9 a.m. to noon